microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-cutover-validation.md

 ```
 You may find it helpful to send the output of the above logs command to a file so you can grep it or use an editor to search it.
 Your problem may be identified by "Error" or "Exception".

+* If you find an error in the JDBC connection string, you will have to repeat the steps to do a helm upgrade/kubectl rollout restart steps above for the application.

 ## References